kira-parth/Ethernet-Based-Data-Transmission-using-FPGA/README.md

 # Ethernet-Based-Data-Transmission-using-FPGA

-This project contains an ethernet mac which is compatible with the Digilent Nexys 4 DDR FPGA board.
+if you want to now working see both videos for working add all vivado files make top module as top and generate bitstream This project contains an ethernet mac which is compatible with the Digilent Nexys 4 DDR FPGA board.
 This MAC uses an RMII interface to transmit/receive data, and SMI to set/read the control registers on the PHY.
 It normalizes the RX/TX data into a stream of bytes and performs the CRC check.
 It supports a native stream protocol as well as AXI stream for sending and receiving packets.
 This project is packaged into an IP core to be included in other projects.
 There is also a very simple example included.
 This code may work or be easily adapted to work with other FPGA boards.
 I have a Nexys 4 DDR so that is what I tested with and what I support.

 Building